vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesSent

-*Sinks* MUST emit a `ComponentBytesReceived` event that represent the transmission of bytes.
+*Sinks* MUST emit a `ComponentBytesSent` event that represent the transmission of bytes.

 - Emission
   - MUST emit a `ComponentBytesSent` event immediately after sending bytes to the downstream target,